Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ##### Troubleshooting if workflows are not fetched properly

 Due to a problem in Zikula 1.4.x the workflow data can not be fetched automatically for an entity yet.
 Because if the `postLoad` listener in the `EntityLifecycleListener` class would call the workflow the Zikula `WorkflowUtil` class would perform another selection for this.
 This leads to both selections getting into a competition about the internal object hydrator of Doctrine.
 The workflow selection "steals" it from the main selection.
 So after the first item, when it wants to fetch the second one, it is not possible anymore.
-In Zikula 1.3.x this was not a problem because workflows were called using DBUtil bridged by Doctrine 1.

 Before the `initWorkflow()` entity method was called at two places: the entity constructor (for newly-created entities) and the `postLoad` listener (for fetched entities).
 The current workaround is having the `initWorkflow()` call moved outside the `postLoad` listener.
 But now we have to call it elsewhere.
 Therefore we need something in the controller actions like the following for bypassing the problem: